 Where the money goes

-Oxfam Shop also worked with more than 113 fair trade and ethical producer partners in 39 countries, including Australia.
+The trading arm of Oxfam Australia partnered with 84 fair trade and ethical producers in 18 countries, including here in Australia.

 Thanks to our generous supporters, families are growing more food, earning a living, accessing clean water and toilets, living healthier, safer lives and having their voices heard.
 Their contribution has made a positive difference to the lives of people around the world.
 Yours will too.